BonsaiDen/Fluff.js/readme.rst

 **Fluff.js** is a 2D Game Engine created using SFML, OpenGL and V8.

-Right now it's just a proof of concept, actual drawing code will follow in then next days.
+Right now it's just a proof of concept, actual drawing code will follow in the next days.

 Todo
 ----

+- Event based input
+- WebSocket support(Let's hook it up to Node.js!)
+- More advanced drawing functions
-- Tons of stuff!
+- Audio